 Our eyes are better than an image sensor at seeing the detail in contrasting light situations.
 However, very large differences mean we too see only a silhouette.
 For example we might see only the silhouette of a small toy held up against a very bright sunny sky.
 We will probably not be able to see the detail of the toy against the brightness of the sunny sky leaving it black to our eyes.

 In photographic terms, more than two stops difference between foreground object and bright background will tend to create a silhouette.
 A brighter background or darker foreground object will deepen the blacks in the silhouette.

-As image sensors are improving all the time it may not be as easy to produce a silhouette in the future.
+As image sensors are improving all the time.
+Future silhouette work may not be as easy as it is today.
 The dynamic range of contrasts the camera can ‘see’ is increasing.
 As better sensors are released we will need a bigger difference than two stops light intensity between foreground object and background.